 certainly during the late 1800s.

-Go to the Second Tumbler WebStore Patterns I thru Z HERE.
+Go to the Second Tumbler WebStore for Patterns I thru Z HERE.

 We never sell "sun-purpled" glass (Here's why).